April 2024 Iranian strikes on Israel: Analysis

 The Intercept reported that American forces "did most of the heavy lifting responding to Iran’s retaliation for the attack on its embassy in Damascus", shooting down more drones and missiles than Israel.
 The report also notes that the UK, France, Jordan also helped shoot down projectiles.
 The Intercept added that it was the first time since 1991 that a nation state directly attacked Israel, and despite contending with extremely long distances and utilizing swarms of decoys to evade defense systems in the region, they were able to successfully strike two Israeli military targets, with five missiles hitting Nevatim Air Base and four striking another base.

 The Economist wrote that "the strike was militarily a flop", adding that Iran "may have miscalculated".
 A few months later, the paper wrote that "Iranian strategists might wonder, in hindsight, if they erred in April.
 The barrage they fired at Israel did not create deterrence.
 Instead it may have locked them into escalating the war yet again—at great risk to their proxies, and to themselves."
-Al Jazeera wrote that Iran, in no longer relying solely on its proxies, by launching its first attack on Israel from its own soil, its largest missile attack ever, and the largest drone strike in military history, has increased both its deterrence and its soft power in the wider Muslim world.
+Al Jazeera wrote that Iran, in no longer relying solely on its proxies, by launching its first attack on Israel from its own soil, its largest missile attack ever, has increased both its deterrence and its soft power in the wider Muslim world.
 The Guardian stated that some analysts believed that Iran's attack had shattered Israeli deterrence policy.

 The Jerusalem Post noted that the Iranian attack demonstrated that the events of 7 October did not undermine the Israel–Sunni alliance.
 According to H. A. Hellyer, a Middle East expert, the aim of the attack was not to harm Israel "with that level of warning".

 According to CNN, the attack by Iran was "planned to minimize casualties while maximizing spectacle", and noted that Iranian drones and missiles went past Jordan and Iraq, both with U.S. military bases, and all the air defenses before penetrating the airspace of Israel.

 Dov Zakheim, a former Undersecretary of Defense in the George W. Bush administration, stated that "Iran is an existential threat in a way the Palestinian issue is not", thus bringing to the fore American deterrence vis-à-vis Iran.
 John Bolton, however, called the attacks "a massive failure of Israeli and American deterrence" and described Biden's disapproval of a possible counterattack as an embarrassment.